Skip to content

 keysight_str_to_ns(ts_str: str) -> int

-Convert a Keysight timestamp string into nanoseconds since the Unix epoch (UTC).
+Convert a Keysight "YYYY,MM,DD,HH,MM,SS.sss" timestamp (UTC) to ns since the Unix epoch.

 parse_datastring ¤